awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-nodejs.md

 # Node\.js and DAX<a name="DAX.client.run-application-nodejs"></a>

-To run the Node\.js sample application on your Amazon EC2 instance, follow this proceedure:
+To run the Node\.js sample application on your Amazon EC2 instance, follow this procedure:

 1. Set up Node\.js on your Amazon EC2 instance: